bmclark/blog.bclark.dev/content/about.md

 ---
-title: "Content Placeholder"
+title: "About"
 _build:
   render: never
   list: never
-  publishResources: false
+  publishResources: true
 ---

+About